YiFan1920/BeepTA/README.md

 # BeepTA

-BeepTA is a React + TypeScript project built with Vite.
+This is a React + TypeScript project built with Vite.
 It includes a customizable Autocomplete component with multi-select functionality, styled using TailwindCSS.

 ## Features